-Flying in an airplane really is a crazy idea.
-You strap yourself into a metal object, fly 35,000 feet above the ground, and hope to land in one piece.
-If that’s not crazy enough, you can skydive: People fly to about 14,000 feet up, then jump out of the plane.
+Skydiving really is a crazy idea.
+Skydivers fly in an airplane to about 14,000 feet, then jump out.
 They open a parachute, a giant piece of cloth that slows them down — but only after falling at 120 miles an hour.
 Then there’s Felix Baumgartner, who jumped from a weather balloon 24 miles above Earth.
 Because the air up there is so thin, he became the first person to fall faster than the speed of sound (768 miles per hour).
-When you travel that fast, your sound waves pile up and make a giant boom called a “sonic boom.”
 Thankfully, he still remembered to pull his parachute.

 Wee ones: Planes fly up before they come down.
 Look up.
 What do you see above you?
 Now look down.
 What do you see?